Symptoms and Diagnosis of Multiple Pregnancy

 Pregnancy blood testing.
 Levels of human chorionic gonadotropin (hCG) may be quite high with multiple pregnancy.

 Alpha-fetoprotein.
-Levels of a protein released by the fetal liver and found in the mother's blood may be high when more than one fetus is making the protein.
+Levels of a protein released by the fetal liver and found in the mother's blood may be high when more than 1 fetus is making the protein.

 Síntomas y Diagnóstico del Embarazo Múltiple